alexshah1/ds223-book-recommendation/docs/recommendation_model.md

 ## Key Features
 - **Genre-Based Recommendations**: Users can receive book suggestions within a specific genre.
 - **Description Similarity Analysis**: The system finds books with similar descriptions.
-- **Handling Missing Books**: If a searched book is unavailable, the system suggests alternatives.
+- **Handling Missing Books**: If a searched book is unavailable, the system suggests alternatives..